ancient-military-history

 Natural Chokepoints and Force Multiplication

-A single pass could funnel an entire invading army into a narrow column just a few meters wide.
-This forced attackers to abandon their numerical superiority and maneuverability, exposing them to concentrated fire from archers, crossbowmen, and later gunpowder weapons from prepared positions on the heights.
+A single pass could funnel an entire invading army into a narrow column just a few meters wide, forcing attackers to abandon their numerical superiority and maneuverability.
+This exposed them to concentrated fire from archers, crossbowmen, and later gunpowder weapons from prepared positions on the heights.
 As the military theorist Sun Tzu wrote in The Art of War, "Appear at places to which the enemy must hasten; move swiftly where he does not expect you."
 Defenders holding a pass could appear in force exactly where the enemy had no choice but to go.
-This principle of force multiplication made even modest garrisons capable of holding off much larger armies for extended periods.
+This principle of force multiplication made even modest garrisons capable of holding off much larger armies for extended periods, often months or even years.

 Observation and Communication